 “MPA has been involved in delivering many great projects which I see and enjoy almost every day, with the Singing Ringing Tree being right on our doorstep.
 That practical aspect, with MPA producing real and tangible impacts, is why I remain excited to be involved”

-Mrs Claire Tymon: Claire is an independent Cultural Producer specialising in long-term approaches to creative placemaking and community wealth building.
+Claire is an independent Cultural Producer specialising in long-term approaches to creative placemaking and community wealth building.
 Claire was the Visual Art Officer at MPA from 2003-2006 and considers the MPA team as part of her family.
 Claire is based in the Peak District and is currently undertaking a PhD by Practice at Sheffield School of Architecture, exploring the role of the maker in placemaking.
+She is the co-founder of LOCAL, a creative placemaking consultancy and arts organisation excited about the potential of place.
+She is also the founder of Glossop Creates and is currently co-producing the artistic vision and programme for the Durham 2025 City of Culture bid.

 Sir Simon Towneley KCVO JP